kurianbenoy/OBM/README.md

 ========

-If you are interested in participating in these sprints, define your long-term and short-term goals, and ping "mbuf" on irc.freenode.net.
+If you are interested in participating in these sprints, define your long-term (3-5 years) and short-term goals (3-6 months), and ping "mbuf" on irc.freenode.net.

 Long-term goals could be your passion or job roles that you want to pursue such as (but not limited to):